dragonscale-ai/book-mas/docs/index.md

 nav_order: 1
 ---

-# Welcome to AI Platforms With Multi-Agent Systems!
+# AI Platforms With Multi-Agent Systems

-This is the landing page for the MAS book.
+Welcome!
+We're incrementally publishing sections of the book here as they're written.